• About

 Tags

-art, drawing, hands, paper, rock, scissors
+art, drawing, hands, inspirational, paper, rock paper scissors, scissors

 I’m taking an art course online, Make Something Beautiful, taught by Teresa Sheeley and Kayla Johnson.
 I was a little nervous about it because we will be drawing people, you know the real live ones.
 I’ve never drawn living tissue in my life!
 So last night, I finally attempted the assignment of drawing my hand.
 I could barely sleep from excitement last night.
 I’ve never tried drawing anything so detailed.
 And living!